 Michigan sportsbooks make it easy to deposit funds into your account by offering you a good variety of banking methods.

-Click on the ‘DEPOSIT’ or ‘CASHIER’ tab, and choose the most convenient method for you.
+Click on the ‘DEPOSIT’ or ‘CASHIER’ tab in many apps, and choose the most convenient method for you.

-Most offer everything from credit cards and debit cards to online payment processors and cash at various retail locations.
+Most offer everything from credit cards and debit cards as options to online payment processors and cash at various retail locations.

 Enter the amount you wish to deposit, follow the various prompts, and confirm the transaction.
 The funds should be available almost immediately.

 You have to create and confirm a bet slip to place a bet on the NHL via mobile app, but Michigan mobile sportsbooks practically do this for you.

 Just log in to your account and browse through the available NHL betting markets.
 When you see something you want to bet on, tap on it, and a bet slip will be instantly created.

 Enter the amount you want to bet, and a potential payout will be displayed.
 Then, you can go back to browsing, add more bets and decide whether to keep the bets separate or make them part of a parlay.

 Finally, make sure everything on the bet slip is to your liking, and tap the ‘Place Bet’ button or its equivalent to confirm.

 Betting on hockey is easy.
 In fact, these are just a few basic ways to bet on the NHL: